 This is me.
 I am self-taught mechanic who has learned everything I know from other scooterists, reading old scooter manuals and watching hours of YouTube videos.
 My mechanical knowledge has expanded dramatically over the years through making many mistakes and in the past few years I have refined my skills by taking classes in welding, metal work and autobody painting.
 As I tell my neighbors (who always ask if I am running a business out of my garage), “I only buy and restore.
 I have never sold a scooter”

-For two years I produced over 80 episodes of my Podcast called Scootercast.
+For two years I produced over 90 episodes of my Podcast called Scootercast.
 I covered a variety of musicians/music, rallies, scooter industry news and I did interviews with scooterist from around the world.
+You can listen here.

 Please feel free to contact me regarding your travel dreams and/or scooter questions and ideas.
 I am offering to share what I have learned and look forward to learning more from you.